mvenzke-axway/axway-open-docs/content/en/docs/apim_installation/apiportal_install/upgrade_automatic.md

    tar xpvzf <package_name>.tgz
    ```

-3. Extract the Joomla! upgrade package (for example, `joomla-update-package-3.9.14-package.zip`) from the API Portal upgrade package to your local file system.
+3. Extract the Joomla! upgrade package (for example, `joomla-update-package-4.2.5.zip`) from the API Portal upgrade package to your local file system.
 4. Log in to the Joomla!
 Administrator Interface (JAI) (`https://<API Portal host>/administrator`).
-5. Click **Components > Joomla!
-Update**, and click the **Upload & Update** tab.
+5. Click **System > Update > Joomla**, and click the **Upload and Update** button.
-6. Select the Joomla! upgrade package (for example, `joomla-update-package-3.9.14-package.zip`) from your file system.
+6. Select the Joomla! upgrade package (for example, `joomla-update-package-4.2.5.zip`) from your file system.
 7. Click **Upload & Install**, and follow the displayed instructions.
 8. Enter the following to run the upgrade script: